pichapp/Bioinfo4B/README.md

 18:30 - 18:45 break

-18:45 - 19:45 practice
+18:45 - 19:45 practice on the clustering with single cell and spatial data

 19:45 - 20:00 break

-20:00 - 20:30 discussion of the results from the practice session
+20:00 - 20:30 practice on alignment of single cell transcriptomics data

 ### Week 4: Projects